pcaston/OpenPeerPower.github.io/source/_integrations/frontend.markdown

 Example in automation:

-Set a theme at the startup of Home Assistant:
+Set a theme at the startup of Open Peer Power:

 ```yaml
 automation: